-What is the Firmament Hiding?
+What Is the Firmament Hiding?

 On the Central Shaanxi Plain